nimazzo/lobby-server-4j/README.md

 - [Usage](#usage)

 ## Requirements
-In order to run the lobby server, you need to have the following installed:
+In order to run the Obpf4J Lobby Server, you need to have the following installed:
 - Java (JDK 22 or higher)
 - Docker (Including Docker Compose)
 - CMake (only for building the game server executable)
 - C++ compiler (only for building the game server executable)

 ### Game Server Executable
-As the lobby server will be responsible for launching the actual game instances upon lobby creation, you need to have a compiled game server executable available on your system.
+As the Obpf4J Lobby Server will be responsible for launching the actual game instances upon lobby creation, you need to have a compiled game server executable available on your system.
 You can download the source code for the game server at [OpenBrickProtocolFoundation/simulator](https://github.com/OpenBrickProtocolFoundation/simulator) (Latest known working commit: 43f8401f87815a722a9e45b893e4604d85881ec9).

 ```sh